by Jerry L.

 **P.S.
 I know it's not polite to ask someone's age, so I won't. ;-)

-I'll just mention that if you're aged 62 or over, you can buy a National Parks Pass
+I'll just mention that if you're aged 62 or over, you can buy an "America the Beautiful" Senior Pass

 Free passes are also available for military members and their families, as well as disabled individuals.